 Installation advice

-Do NOT use auxiliary adapters with poor rubber hose adapters that leak air.
-The pump will not prime appropriately as it pulls too much air.
+Do not use auxiliary adapters with poor rubber hose connections that leak air.
+Too much air prevents the pump from priming properly.

 Was this article helpful?